 For the photos, the file name of each portrait will need to match the personnel ID of the corresponding individual.
-Once the photos are properly named, place them in a Zip file and import.
+Once you properly name the photos, place them in a Zip file and import.
 Please note, the recommended photo size is 640px by 480px, each photo must not exceed 500KB.
-Only jpg and png file types are supported.
+The device only supports jpg and png file types.

 Add visitors to the system through the remote monitoring system.
 Input the visitor information and take a photo of them through the device.
-Once their information is entered, their scans can be monitored.
+Once someone enters a visitor’s information, you can monitor their scans.
 If their information isn’t entered into the system they are considered a “stranger”.
 “Stranger” scan history will not be stored.
 Without entering them into the system, their scan history will not be stored.